grafana/grafana/docs/sources/visualizations/time-series/index.md

 ### Fill opacity

-Set the opacity series area fill color.
+Use opacity to specify the series area fill color.

 ![Fill opacity examples](http://localhost:3002/static/img/docs/time-series-panel/fill-opacity.png)

 ### Gradient mode

-Sets the mode of the gradient fill.
-Fill gradient is based on the series color.
+Gradient mode specifies the gradient fill, which is based on the series color.
 To change the color, use the standard color scheme field option.
 For more information, refer to [Color scheme]({{< relref "../../panels/configure-standard-options/#color-scheme" >}}).

-- **None** - No gradient fill.
+- **None:** No gradient fill.
 This is the default setting.
-- **Opacity** - An opacity gradient where the opacity of the fill is increasing with the values on the Y-axis.
+- **Opacity:** An opacity gradient where the opacity of the fill increases as Y-axis values increase.
-- **Hue** - A subtle gradient that based on the hue of the series color.
+- **Hue:** A subtle gradient that is based on the hue of the series color.
-- **Scheme** - A color gradient defined by your [Color scheme]({{< relref "../../panels/configure-standard-options/#color-scheme" >}}).
-This will be used for both the fill area and line.
-There is more information on this option in [Scheme gradient mode]({{< relref "#cheme-gradient-mode"  >}}).
+- **Scheme:** A color gradient defined by your [Color scheme]({{< relref "../../panels/configure-standard-options/#color-scheme" >}}).
+This setting is used for the fill area and line.
+For more information about scheme, refer to [Scheme gradient mode]({{< relref "#cheme-gradient-mode"  >}}).

 Gradient appearance is influenced by the **Fill opacity** setting.
-In the screenshots below, **Fill opacity** is set to 50.
+The following image show, the **Fill opacity** is set to 50.

 ![Gradient mode examples](http://localhost:3002/static/img/docs/time-series-panel/gradient-modes-v9.png)

 ### Show points

-When rendering lines or bars you can still configure the visualization to render points.
+You can configure your visualization to add points to lines or bars.

-- **Auto** - Will automatically decide whether or not to show the points depending on the density of the data.
-If the density is low, then points are shown.
+- **Auto:** Grafana determines to show or not to show points based on the density of the data.
+If the density is low, then points appear.
-- **Always** - Show the points no matter how dense the data set is.
+- **Always:** Show the points regardless of how dense the data set is.
-- **Never** - Will never show the points.
+- **Never:** Do not show points.

 ### Point size